sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 ### Viewing browser extension console and network activity in Chrome

-The next step is to inspect the browser extension console output and network activity, often revealing subtle configuration errors.
+If still experiencing issues, the next step is to inspect the browser extension console output and network activity, often revealing subtle configuration errors.

 ![Chrome extension console and network activity](img/ChromeExtensionConsoleNetworkActivity.gif)